|Nutritional Guidelines (per serving)|

 1 splash club soda

 2 ounces bourbon whiskey

 Place a sugar cube in the bottom of an old-fashioned glass and saturate it with 3 dashes of bitters.

-Add the orange slice, cherry, and a splash of soda.
+Add one orange slice, a cherry, and a splash of soda.
 Muddle thoroughly.
 Remove the fruit remnants.

 Add the bourbon and finish it off with warm water.

-Garnish with a fresh orange slice and a cherry.
+Garnish with the remaining orange slice and cherry.
 Serve and enjoy.